oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 podman logs -f gsm2
 ```

-**IMPORTANT:** The resulting images will be an image with the Oracle GSM binaries installed.
-On first startup of the container a new GSM setup will be created, the following lines highlight when the GSM setup is ready to be used:
+**IMPORTANT:** The GSM Container Image used in this case is having the Oracle GSM installed.
+On first startup of the container, a new GSM setup will be created and the following lines highlight when the GSM setup is ready to be used:

 ```bash
 ==============================================